conda/conda/docs/source/help/silent.rst

     bash ~/miniconda.sh -b -p $HOME/miniconda
     export PATH="$HOME/miniconda/bin:$PATH"

-NOTE: This only sets the PATH variable for the current session, not permanently.
-Trying to use conda when conda is not in your PATH will produce errors such as "command not found".
-To add the Miniconda binary directory to the PATH environment variable permanently, add a line to your ``.bashrc`` file such as ``export PATH="/home/tester/miniconda3/bin:$PATH"``.
-Replace ``/home/tester/miniconda3`` with your Miniconda or Anaconda directory.
+NOTE: This only sets the PATH for the current session, not permanently.
+Trying to use conda when conda is not in your PATH will cause errors such as "command not found".
+To set the PATH permanently, add a line to your ``.bashrc`` file such as ``export PATH="/home/tester/miniconda3/bin:$PATH"``, replacing ``/home/tester/miniconda3`` with your Miniconda or Anaconda directory.